Woman Crush Wednesday: Meet Ashleigh Norris from the Soulful Sprout

 Knowing what you know now, is there anything you would do differently or wish you had done sooner when starting The Soulful Sprout?

 I’m sure every entrepreneur feels this along their entrepreneurial journey, but I do wish I had invested in certain things sooner.
-Things like coaching or certain software that I used to run my practice.
+Things like coaching or certain software that I use to run my practice.
 I took more of a DIY approach in the beginning, and I realized how empowering those tools can be for me in my practice years later.

 What is the best advice you have ever received?

 The best advice I have ever received goes far beyond just being an entrepreneur.
 I often tell my clients this as well.
 “Start before you’re ready”.
 There’s a lot of things we know we need to do.
 And we attribute our readiness to being prepared, well educated, having a certain start date, time of the year, time of the month. and the best advice is really just to start.